k5cents/models-markets/README.md

 The fundamental input to a prediction market is a bet between two traders.
-These bets are made in the form of binary futures contracts that execute for a fixed price based on the outcome of some future event.
-Contracts tied to a correct prediction pay out, paid for by the incorrect contract.
+These bets are made in the form of binary futures contracts that sell for a fixed price based on the outcome of some future event.
 PredictIt runs a continuous double-auction exchange where traders buy and sell shares of futures contracts.

-Traders on PredictIt place bets using real money, ensuring the proper incentives for traders to overcome bias and make bets in line with their individual estimates of probability and their level of risk aversion.
+As a trader’s perception of probability changes, he can sell shares he owns and the market equilibrium price updates accordingly.

-The greater the volume of money traded on a market, the better forces of price discovery can determine equilibrium.
-Betting on elections is illegal, but PredictIt and a handful of other markets are allowed to operate under a letter of No-Action by the Commodity Futures Trading Commission.
-The CFTC did cap the maximum bet to $850, potentially hindering true price discovery.
+Traders on PredictIt place bets using real money.
+The greater the volume of money traded on a market, the better the forces of price discovery can determine equilibrium.

-### Market Output

 Each Congressional race is predicted with it’s own market, where traders buy and sell shares of the opposing outcomes.
 Instead of producing a single prediction every day, the market equilibrium price is continually adjusting to take into account the views of the traders.

+### Market Output

 The history of this price is provided to researchers.
-As [PredictIt outlines](https://www.predictit.org/research) in their data agreement:
+As [PredictIt outlines](https://www.predictit.org/research) in their data use
+agreement:

 > In order to take full advantage of the research opportunities
 > presented by prediction markets like PredictIt, we make our data